wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/configuration.rst

       $ sudo systemctl restart wazuh-manager

-Visit the Wazuh dashboard and navigate to the **Threat Hunting** tab to visualize the generated alert as shown below.
+Visit the Wazuh dashboard and navigate to the **Threat Hunting** module to visualize the generated alert as shown below.

 .. thumbnail:: /images/manual/command-monitoring/notepad-execution-alert.png
   :title: Notepad execution alert